 ‘Penny tiles are small and sweet, and offer a modern twist on classic square mosaics, while retaining that luxe look mosaics will always offer,’ says Hamish Smith, Creative Director at Ca’ Pietra.

-‘They look great popped in a recess near the tub or shower but for maximum impact in a small bathroom, go floor-to-ceiling with a fabulous feature wall.’
+‘They look great popped in a recess near the tub or shower but for maximum impact in a small bathroom, go floor-to-ceiling with a fabulous accent wall.’

 4. Try changing direction

 On marble or marble-look tiles, the direction of the vein pattern can have a big impact in a small room.
 In this sophisticated en-suite, David Collins Studio went for a classical book-matched pattern.